 CHECK YOUR EMAIL REGULARLY!

-All qualifying Coast Union seniors may apply for these scholarships.
+All Coast Union seniors may apply for these scholarships.
 In order to participate in the local scholarship interviews, students must meet the following criteria:

 2) Participate in at least one extra-curricular activity at CUHS or have completed community service hours